Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 - ✓

 Walk me through this system as if I'm a capable engineer joining the team today.
-What do I need to know in the first week that isn't in any doc?
+What do I need to know in week one that is not in any doc?

 - ✓

-What's the one thing you would never let another engineer change in this system without asking you first — and why?
+What is the one thing you would never let another engineer change in this system without asking you first — and what is the failure mode if they do?

 - ✓

-What's the most embarrassing failure this system has ever had, and what did you learn?
+What is the most embarrassing failure this system has ever had?
+What did you learn?
 What change was made as a result?

 - ✓

 Who was the last person who understood this before you?
-What did you learn from them that isn't written down anywhere?
+What did you learn from him that is not written down anywhere?

 - ✓

-What's the runbook step that's missing from the actual runbook — the thing you do mentally that isn't in any written procedure?
+What is the runbook step missing from the actual runbook — the move you make mentally that is not in any written procedure?

 - ✓

 If you got hit by a bus tomorrow, who would I call first?
-What would I tell them to check?
+What would I tell them to check before anything else?

 - ✓